Interventions designed for established structures, teams to strengthen or a workshop to structure.

 Make quality reading more common, clearer and less dependent on individual interpretation.

-Ensure that the level can be taken up again, maintained and transmitted more easily within the workshop.
+Ensure that the criteria can be taken up again, maintained and shared more easily within the workshop.

-Parts involved, starting level, number of people, workshop context, target standard, production constraints: this first exchange is already enough to know whether the intervention is relevant and in what form it should be organised.
+Parts involved, starting gestures, number of people, workshop context, target result, production constraints: this first exchange is already enough to know whether the intervention is relevant and in what form it should be organised.

 alexandraschmitz@artdelanglage.com